mprimi/portable-secret/README.md

 ### Prior art

-I came up with Portable Secret on my own, but it's such a simple idea that I'm sure others must have had the same, somewhere out there.
-I didn't find any before setting up this repository, but I also didn't search very hard.
+I came up with Portable Secret on my own, but it's such a simple idea that I'm sure other people out there are doing similar things.
+I didn't find anything quite like it, but I also didn't search very hard.

 If you are aware of any similar projects, please let me know and I'll link them here.

+### Choosing a good password

+Choosing a strong-enough password is key (pun intended).

+Eventually I'll fill in this paragraph.
+For now all you get is the obligatory XKCD: [correct-horse-battery-staple](https://xkcd.com/936/)

 ### On tools